A common complaint from pet insurance customers is that insurance companies increase prices, sometimes significantly, at renewal.

 Insurers add this exclusion period to prevent fraud from people who know their pet is about to need treatment so they get a policy to cover the costs.

-However, it does mean you may not be covered for a short period even if you switch policies.
+However, it does mean you may not be covered for a short period when if you switch policies.

 Can you have two pet insurance policies for the same pet?